Vision-Based Mobile App GUI Testing: A Survey: Challenges Opportunities of Vision-based GUI Testing

 \subsection{App Scenario Identification, Segmentation, Combination, and Understanding}

-Mobile applications present a wide variety of scenarios covering a variety of user interactions and functionalities.
+Mobile apps present a wide variety of scenarios covering a variety of user interactions and functionalities.
 Each scenario represents an organic set of user interactions, transitioning between multiple screens and performing a specific function.
 Strictly speaking, a test scenario is a specific function with complete and self-consistent business logic, consisting of a number of action pages or a number of code fragments.

-However, the scenarios involved in modern applications often include different user actions, device states, network environments, \etc This makes it very complicated to identify, partition, and understand these diverse application scenarios, especially in large, complex applications.
-And, the combination of application scenarios can grow exponentially when multiple users, multiple devices, and multiple operations are involved, which makes testing coverage very difficult \cite{arlt2014reducing, wang2020combodroid}.
-In addition, application scenarios may change at different time points and under different conditions, increasing the uncertainty and dynamics of testing \cite{bae2012relative}.
+However, the scenarios involved in modern apps often include different user actions, device states, network environments, \etc This makes it very complicated to identify, partition, and understand these diverse app scenarios, especially in large, complex apps.
+And, the combination of app scenarios can grow exponentially when multiple users, multiple devices, and multiple operations are involved, which makes testing coverage very difficult \cite{arlt2014reducing, wang2020combodroid}.
+In addition, app scenarios may change at different time points and under different conditions, increasing the uncertainty and dynamics of testing \cite{bae2012relative}.
 In the process of scenario recognition, the focus is on ensuring comprehensive coverage of potential operation paths.
 Future research can be devoted to developing intelligent algorithms that automatically identify key scenarios in mobile apps by combining CV and NLP technologies.
 For example, CV technology can effectively utilize GUI interface image information involved in traditional scenario exploration, making the testing scenario correspond to the GUI image and improving the accuracy of the description of the testing scenario.
-Natural language processing technology can automatically generate or convert naturally described testing scenarios through training, or semantically understand and optimize classification of existing testing scenarios.
+NLP technology can automatically generate or convert naturally described testing scenarios through training, or semantically understand and optimize classification of existing testing scenarios.
 Data mining techniques can also be used to deeply understand user navigation in apps, more accurately identify and associate app scenarios, and provide more targeted datasets for testing.

 In terms of scenario segmentation, automatic segmentation algorithms can be explored by analyzing the page structure and code snippets of apps, intelligently dividing scenarios into manageable units.
 Such algorithms are expected to improve efficiency and accuracy during testing.
 Considering the dynamism of mobile apps, future research can also develop dynamic scenario segmentation methods.
 Techniques such as reinforcement learning can be used to adjust segmentation strategies in real-time to adapt to changes in apps during runtime.